henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 ### The relative probabilities of Black and white citizens being searched
-* In 10,000 simulations, the probability that Blacks face a higher probability of being searched than whites: 1.0 &nbsp;
+* In 10,000 Monte Carlo simulations, the probability that Blacks face a higher probability of being searched than whites: 1.0 &nbsp;
-* Plotting the beta distributions of searches of Blacks and whites:  worlds apart
+* Using Bayesian A/B testing, plotting the distributions of searches of Blacks and whites:  worlds apart

 &nbsp;